debasmita-das-econ/Stata-Income-Risk-Estimation-NLSY/README.md

 ### Data and Stata Files
 -  Original Datasets and Dictionary Files (under /nlsy_2019) are downloaded from https://www.nlsinfo.org/investigator/pages/search.jsp?s=NLSY79

-**dataclean.do:** Create the raw dataset, read in the dictionary file, keep variables of interest, rename variables, construct variables, clean data.
+**dataclean.do:** Creates the raw dataset, reads in the dictionary file, keeps variables of interest, renames variables, constructs variables, cleans data.
 -  Output: nlsy_2019/nlsy_working.dta
 -  We can get the working data by running the dataclean.do file